nagashiva23/Deep-Learning-bio-medical-image-to-text-/README.md

 This repository contains the first stage of a biomedical image-to-text project: understanding and validating the image-caption dataset before training a caption-generation model.
 The current implementation focuses on exploratory data analysis (EDA) of a local RoCoV2 dataset.

 > **Project status:** EDA in progress.
-Model training and evaluation are not yet implemented in this repository.
+Model training and evaluation is the next phase

 ## Highlights